-Much as I love and trust Cooks Illustrated, I wanted to see for myself if it really made a difference which type of yogurt I used as the base for my recipe.
+Much as I love and trust Cooks Illustrated, I wanted to see for myself if it really made a difference which type of yogurt I used.
 I figured if there was just a slight texture difference between the two, I could recommend using either type of yogurt.

-I mixed two batches of yogurt, one using a quart 5% fat Greek yogurt and the other with a quart of whole-milk American style yogurt.
+To answer that question I mixed two batches of yogurt, one using a quart 5% fat Greek yogurt and the other with a quart of whole-milk Dannon yogurt.

-Once again, Cooks Illustrated was right.
+Of course Cooks Illustrated was right.
 I was disappointed to find that the frozen Greek Yogurt was crumbly and dry.
-All the best qualities of a good Greek yogurt, it’s thick and creamy texture and protein-packed goodness, were not only masked, but actually worked against it when frozen.
+The best quality of a good Greek yogurt, it’s thick and creamy texture, was not only masked, but actually worked against it when frozen.